naamak01/naamak01/README.md

 A recent interest I have been pursuing has been QA and IT, specifically Cloud, Networking, Security, and Operating systems and how it impacts businesses.

-Similar to my YouTube videos which are to help other students and nothing related to programming I learned everything from editing, posting, video ideas, and research.
+I have a YouTube Channel which I use to help other students and nothing related to programming.
+I learned everything from editing, posting, video ideas, and research.
 My YouTube is non-coding related but is something I do educate other people.
 I have a creative mindset and pay close attention to details.
 Someone will say I have an artistic touch.
 If you are curious about my channel, you are welcome to check it out.
 I have a little over 15k subscribers.
 Channel name "[@nanakwesiamakye](https://www.youtube.com/@nanakwesiamakye)".

 ---